miklast/HeatStripe/README.md

 3. Generate a TBA API key.
 This is used to access data from The Blue Alliance.
 You can generate a TBA API key [here.](https://www.thebluealliance.com/account)

-3. Run the program.
+3. Run HeatStripe.py.
 The first time setup will have you enter your API key.
-You will need to run the program a 2nd time to have the changes save fully.
+You will need to run HeatStripe a 2nd time to have the changes save fully.

 4. If the data is for use within Tableau, you must resave the data from a CSV file to an XLSX file to be able to connect it to Tableau.
 Tableau does not like large CSV files and will refuse to run properly with them.